Trilldog13/java-scala-interview-example/README.md

 ---

 > **Note:** This repository is a process guide.
-It contains no technical answers or solutions to our tasks; it is designed to give you a flavor of what to expect during your journey with us.
+It contains no technical answers or solutions to our tasks; it is designed to give you a flavour of what to expect during your journey with us.

 ## 🎯 Our Mission
 Our In-Store Fulfilment (ISF) department designs and develops distributed cloud-based systems and web technologies to automate online customer orders at scale.
 We operate in over 1,000 stores across 4 continents, handling more than 300,000 weekly orders